World Snooker Championship 2024 FAQ

 When do tickets go on sale?

-For the 2023 tournament, tickets went on sale the opening day of the 2022 final.
-Tickets for the 2024 tournament go on sale the opening day of the 2023 final, and you must register in advance before the on-sale date to receive an exclusive link.
+For the 2024 tournament, tickets went on sale the opening day of the 2023 final.
+Tickets for the 2025 tournament will most likely go on sale the opening day of the 2024 final, and you must register in advance before the on-sale date to receive an exclusive link.

 Do tickets sell quickly?